githubsands/liquidity-engine/README.md

 Dockerized exchange stub for full integration testing.

-(1) Required state required is rebuilding the orderbook if a ExchangeStream websocket connection fails.

-(2) Reduce dynamic memory allocations

-(3) Possibly run ask and bid reader threads to in their own threads rather then having both readers run on the same core (a threadpool also would be another lower dev cost solution here)

-(4) Use a decimals or another solution over floats for quantities.

-(5) Use a decimals or another solution over floats for price levels.

-(6) Possibly more performant atomic memory ordering

 ### Quote GRPC Server

 Takes the spread and provides the best ten deals and asks to a grpc client